Murilo57/Murilo57/README.md

 </div>
 About me:

-working at the moment as Delphi Developer Junior CLT using technolgys day by day Delphi, FireBird and Tortoise Svn for versioning.
+working at the moment as Delphi Developer Junior using technolgys day by day Delphi, FireBird and Tortoise Svn for versioning.

 Freelance web developer with React, Bootstrap, Javascript, HTML, CSS.